Standard Residential Tenancy Terms

 Maximum rent in advance

-28 The lessor must not require an amount of rent paid in advance greater than 1 calendar month.
+28 The lessor must not require an amount of rent paid in advance greater than 2 weeks or a longer period nominated by the tenant.

 Rent receipts